LOS GATOS, Calif.--(BUSINESS WIRE)--

 About Roku, Inc.

 Roku pioneered streaming to the TV.
 We connect users to the streaming content they love, enable content publishers to build and monetize large audiences, and provide advertisers with unique capabilities to engage consumers.
-Roku streaming players and Roku TV™ models are available around the world through direct retail sales and licensing arrangements with TV OEMs and service operators.
-Roku TV Wireless Speakers are available direct from the company.
+Roku TV™ models and Roku streaming players are available around the world through direct retail sales and licensing arrangements with TV OEMs and service operators.
+Roku audio products are available in the U.S. through direct retail sales.
 Roku is headquartered in Los Gatos, Calif.
 U.S.A.

-Roku is a registered trademark and Roku TV is a trademark of Roku, Inc. in the U.S. and in other countries.
+Roku and the Roku logo are registered trademarks and Roku TV is a trademark of Roku, Inc. in the U.S. and in other countries.
+Trade names, trademarks and service marks of other companies appearing in this press release are the property of their respective holders.